uwsampa/accept/docs/tutorial.md

 Next, add a `Makefile` for your experiment.
 Your Makefile should include at least these incantations to make everything work:

-    TARGET := foo
     APP_MK := ../app.mk
     include $(APP_MK)

-Change the name of the target to match your application's name.
 For simple programs, this is all you need; if you need more options (like specifying the source files to compile or the arguments to use during execution), see [the Makefile section of the tool documentation](cli.md#Makefile).

 ## Try Building